vicenteherrera/kubernetes_tutorial/docs/06_helm.md

 _Improvement_: Check [this alternative](http://www.allaboutwindowssl.com/2019/03/setup-prometheus-grafana-monitoring-on-azure-kubernetes-cluster-aks/
 ) to make Grafana use a random password on deployment.

-_Improvement_: Describe creating users in Grafana, binding the output to the public IP, and using a persistant storage.
+_Improvement_: Describe creating users in Grafana, binding the output to the public IP, and using a persistent storage.

 ---
 [Next step: 7.
 Terminate and free resources](../docs/98_free_resources.md)